Japan says any bitcoin regulation should be international

 A concierge at Karpeles’ home - an upscale apartment near Shibuya - appeared to speak to someone on the intercom before saying there was nobody home.

-Additional reporting by Emily Flitter and Chris Francescani in New York, Jim Finkle in Boston,; Chris Peters in Bangalore, Bill Trott in Washington and Nathan Layne and Takaya Yamaguchi in Tokyo; Editing by Ian Geoghegan
+Additional reporting by Emily Flitter and Chris Francescani in New York; Jim Finkle in Boston; Chris Peters in Bangalore and Nathan Layne and Takaya Yamaughi in Tokyo; Editing by Ian Geoghegan